PowerDNS/pdns/AI_POLICY.md

 PowerDNS AI Usage Policy
 ========================

-Last update: 15th September, 2025
+Last update: 1st December, 2025

 This document tries to summarize the AI Usage Policy within PowerDNS Authoritative Server, Recursor and dnsdist, and the rationale behind